Daniel Basset House: Description and history

 The house was built in 1775.
-In the summer of 1781, the French army led by the comte de Rochambeau marched across Connecticut, en route to Virginia and the eventual Siege of Yorktown.
-The bulk of Rochambeau's army took an east–west route which passed north of Monroe, eventually encamping at Newtown, and then marching through Ridgefield toward New York City.
-To protect the army's left flank against possible British of Loyalist activity, Rochambeau detached Lauzun's Legion, a cavalry regiment, to parallel the army's march some 10–15 mi to the south.
+In the summer of 1781, the French army marched through Connecticut led by the comte de Rochambeau on their way to Virginia and the eventual Siege of Yorktown.
+The bulk of Rochambeau's army took an east–west route which passed north of Monroe, eventually encamping at Newtown and then marching through Ridgefield toward New York.
+Rochambeau detached Lauzun's Legion, a cavalry regiment, to parallel the army's march some 10–15 mi to the south.
 This unit camped near the village center of Monroe on June 30.
 That evening, a ball was held in this house in honor of the French forces.
-It was to be the last entertainment for the troops, which needed to be on heightened alert as they approached British-held New York City.
+It was the last entertainment for the troops, as they needed to be on heightened alert as they approached British-held New York City.